Skip to main content

 ESMC active advocacy work

 ESMC is active in several areas, advocating for improved conditions for our members in the European PV Manufacturing Industry.
-In the following section, results and output on areas that do not fall under any of the other categories are listed.
+In the following section results and output on past initiatives and topics, and areas that do not fall under any of the other categories, are listed.

 Johan Lindahl